neurobiol/proposal/README.md

 - $x\in\mathcal X$ means that $x$ is one member of that set.
 - $\bigotimes$ means the tensor product over all inputs.
 - The result is one quantum memory state that contains the predictive response to every allowed input.

+This construction fixes the overlaps between the quantum memory states from the fitted classical transitions.
+No separate overlap parameters are optimized.
+Reproducing the fitted classical process is therefore part of the construction.
+The empirical question is whether the resulting overlap produces a stable reduction in average predictive memory.

 ### 6.3 Overlap between quantum states